Cairo Citadel Aqueduct: Later Mamluk restoration

-The aqueduct after the Mamluk period
+After the Mamluk period

 The aqueduct continued to be used during the Ottoman period, but fell into disuse during the French occupation of Egypt by Napoleon between 1798 and 1801 when the water intake tower was adapted for use by the French as a fort.
 According to art historian Caroline Williams, the aqueduct and the Khalij canal continued to provide water for Cairo up until 1872.

+20th century

 In the 20th century, parts of the aqueduct were lost or destroyed due to disrepair and modern constructions; in particular, the final section of the aqueduct near the Citadel has disappeared.

-The aqueduct in the present day

-The water intake tower at Fumm el-Khalig, on the shores of the Nile.
+A section of the wall was constructed in 1982–83, following the collapse of the original section in 1950–51.

+Present day

 Much of the aqueduct's course, except for the section near the Citadel, can still be seen today, as can the massive hexagonal water intake tower from al-Ghuri's renovations.
 The monument has suffered from neglect and modern encroachments, but underwent some restoration and repairs in the 2000s.
 As of 2018, there are also plans to redevelop and refurbish the area around the aqueduct so as to highlight it as a heritage monument.
+In 2023, a section of the wall which was built in the 1980s was cleaned and restored as part of the renovations of the Al-Sayyida Nafisa Mosque.
+In early January 2026, additional cleaning and restoration work resumed on the section constructed in the 1980s.